-An investor will also turn to this spread when there is discomfort with either the cost of purchasing and holding the long call alone, or with the conviction of his bullish market opinion.
+An investor will also turn to this long call vertical spread when there is discomfort with either the cost of purchasing and holding the long call alone, or with the conviction of his bullish market opinion.

 The bull call spread can be considered a doubly hedged strategy.
 The price paid for the call with the lower strike price is partially offset by the premium received from writing the call with a higher strike price.
-Thus, the investor's investment in the long call, and the risk of losing the entire premium paid for it, is reduced or hedged.
+Thus, the investor's investment in the long call vertical spread, and the risk of losing the entire premium paid for it, is reduced or hedged.

 On the other hand, the long call with the lower strike price caps or hedges the financial risk of the written call with the higher strike price.
 If the investor is assigned an exercise notice on the written call and must sell an equivalent number of underlying shares at the strike price, those shares can be purchased at a predetermined price by exercising the purchased call with the lower strike price.
 As a trade-off for the hedge it offers, this written call limits the potential maximum profit for the strategy.